 Knowing that truth makes the Ahab versus Elijah showdown even better.
 The two had agreed on a test to prove who was real, Baal or God.
 For hours on end, and with extreme measures, King Ahab’s 450 prophets called to Baal, but with no response.

 Elijah’s turn came that evening.
-He built a simple altar of twelve stones, dug a trench around it, then piled on wood, a sacrificed bull cut in pieces, and more wood.
-He was so certain his one, true, living God would show up, he upped the ante with a shocking request, “Pour water over the offering and the wood.”
-He went a little more extreme with the details, asking not for four, not eight, but twelve large jugs of water to soak the wood and fill the trench.
+He built a simple altar of twelve stones and dug a trench around it.
+Then, he piled on wood, a sacrificed bull cut in pieces, and more wood.
+He was so certain his one, true, living God would show up that he upped the ante with a shocking request: “Pour water over the offering and the wood.”
+He went a little more extreme with the details, asking not for four or eight but twelve large jugs of water to soak the wood and fill the trench.

 Then in a humble prayer, he asked God to set the wet wood on fire.
 Here’s what happened: